acosgames/acosgames.github.io/docs/development.md

 ### state

-This is where you should keep all data that mutates on every action that affects the game board or environment.
+This is where you should keep all data that mutates on every action to modify the game board or environment.

 #### hidden values